C6H5FJokey/translate-pptx/README.md

 ## Usage

 ```
-translate-pptx my_slides.pptx german
+translate-pptx my_slides.pptx chinese
 ```

 Advanced usage: you can also add a target filename and an LLM name.
-At the moment, only OpenAI's LLMs are supported.
+At the moment, only ~~OpenAI's~~ Deepseek's LLMs are supported.

 ```
-translate-pptx my_slides.pptx german my_translated_slides.pptx gpt-4o
+translate-pptx my_slides.pptx chinese my_translated_slides.pptx deepseek-chat
 ```

-Under the hood it uses [OpenAI's GPT-4o](https://openai.com/blog/openai-api) to translate the text in the slides and [python-pptx](https://github.com/scanny/python-pptx) to handle the file-format.
+Under the hood it uses ~~[OpenAI's GPT-4o](https://openai.com/blog/openai-api)~~ [Deepseek's v3](https://api-docs.deepseek.com/zh-cn/) to translate the text in the slides and [python-pptx](https://github.com/scanny/python-pptx) to handle the file-format.

 ## Disclaimer